Guide

 So long as your property is insured for its rebuild value, the cost of repairing or rebuilding your home is taken care of if something unexpected happens.
 But what happens if your property is not insured to its full, current rebuild value?

-At Total Landlord Insurance, we have seen a significant increase in landlords whose rental properties are underinsured, putting them at risk of serious financial loss.
-In this guide, we’ll explain all you need to know about underinsurance, why it is a particular problem at the moment, and what you can do to avoid it.
+In 2022, Total Landlord ran a campaign to raise awareness amongst our customers on the risks of underinsurance, as we had seen a significant increase in landlords whose rental properties were underinsured, putting them at risk of serious financial loss.
+In this updated guide, we’ll explain why, despite the drop in properties that are underinsured, levels of underinsurance are still ‘unacceptably high’, according to recent data from valuations provider, Rebuild Cost Assessment.
+We’ll highlight why it is a particular problem at the moment due to the changing nature of risks, and what you can do to avoid it.
 But first, what is ‘underinsurance’?

 Underinsurance is a term used to describe a situation where the insurance coverage is insufficient to cover the actual cost of repairing damage or making up for loss if there is an unforeseen event, such as fire or a natural disaster.
-If you insure your property for less than its rebuild value, you could be left in financial turmoil in the event of a fire, flood or other serious loss.
+If you insure your property for less than its rebuild value, you could be left in financial turmoil if there is a fire, flood or other serious loss.
 This is because the property would be ‘underinsured’, and if you needed to make a claim insurers would not pay out the full amount.

 As a landlord, it’s your responsibility to calculate and declare the rebuild cost of your rental property and make sure that it’s insured for the correct amount, as this is the maximum amount your insurer will pay out if you need to make a claim.